 This ensures that production inventory remains correctly associated with manufacturing records and output registration.

 RFID retail inventory tracking is used to maintain item level identity of merchandise across store environments.
 Retail inventory is handled frequently across display shelves, trial rooms, backrooms, and replenishment areas.
+This is applied in retail specific scenarios such as:

 • Individual product identity registration for apparel, footwear, and merchandise